-Buying an existing business can be a great opportunity to hit the ground running without the disadvantages of starting from the ground up.
-Here, John Corias explains what you need to know before buying an existing business.
+Acquiring an existing business can be a wonderful opportunity to take hold of without the disadvantages of starting from the ground up.
+Here, John Corias shares notable things to know before buying an existing business.

 In the vast majority of situations, buying an existing business is a much safer option.
 You acquire a business that already has a loyal customer base, regular cash flow and hopefully a solid amount of goodwill associated with the business name.
 Of course, the reverse can also be true.
 Buying a business without conducting strict due diligence checks can mean buying a business with too many skeletons in the closet.
 It really is a case of buyer beware.